marixel/jina-vault2/! chapter 1 (evolution).md

 		- both Lamarck's and Darwin's theories provide a possible answer to the question of evolution
 	- "Why do giraffes have long necks?"
 		- Lamarck: giraffes stretch their necks during their lifetime to reach higher leaves and pass this trait on to their offspring
 		- Darwin: a variety of giraffes are present within a population; those with longer necks can reach higher leaves, a luxury not present among the entire species.
-Those with shorter necks, being that they can  may starve, die, and leave those with the taller necks to survive and reproduce
+Those with shorter necks, being that they can only reach the overconsumed lower leaves, may starve, die, and leave those with the taller necks to survive and reproduce
 - ### 1.4.4: Contrasting Lamarck vs Darwin (pt 2)
+	- "How did the woodpecker get a cushioned head?"
+		- Lamarck: woodpecker used its head a lot, causing it to grow stronger; this strengthened head is then passed on to its offspring
+		- Darwin: woodpeckers in a population have varying beak and head thicknesses.
+There will only be enough food to sustain those w/ desirable traits (thicker beaks, cushioned heads.)
+The surviving variations will reproduce and pass on their traits to their offspring.
+	- next question: What is the *source* of variation?
+	- selective pressure: when an outside force affects the composition of a population by favoring certain traits over others
+		- **how is this related to natural selection?**

 ## 1.5: Fossils and Evolution
+- ### 1.5.1: Fossil Formation, Dating, and Indexing
+	- Darwin's theory supported by fossils
+		- fossils often found in sediment, ice, or amber
+	- Sedimentation + fossil formation:
+		- water covers dry environment, killing the organisms
+		- over time, layers of sediment cover the organisms in the water
+		- with enough sediment, water dries; remains are mineralized or leave imprints
+	- Methods of dating fossils
+	-
+- ### 1.5.2: The Fossil Record
+- ### 1.5.3: Some Fossil Surprises
+- ### 1.5.4: The Coevolution of Horses and Plants
+- ### 1.5.5: Mass Extinctions: AACRYD

 ## 1.6: Human Evolution